A Practical Guide for Tenant Fit-Out Projects and Asset Classification

 HVAC

-- B Work: secondary ducts, adjustments of diffusers
+- B Work: secondary ducts, diffuser adjustments

-- C Work: tenant-installed package AC units or special equipment
+- C Work: tenant-installed package AC units

 Plumbing